240 items found

 This technique is used to set specific objectives for an enterprise as a whole and/or for a particular enterprise change project or initiative.
 An objective can be defined as a specific result the enterprise (or project) would like to achieve with...

-Benchmarking determines where the enterprise is in relation to performing activities with "best-of-breed" or world class companies.
-It measures the performance or the degree of success that has been realized in comparison to other companies for a given activity, value stream, or other factor of interest.
+Benchmarking determines where the enterprise is in relation to performing activities with "best-of-breed" or world-class companies.
+It measures the performance or the degree of success that has been realized in comparison to other companies for a given activity, value stream, or other factors of interest.
 These measures then become the basis for analysis and redesign.